konnodonnoi/konnodonnoi/README.md

 <!--
 **konnodonnoi/konnodonnoi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: hehe

 - 🔭 I’m currently working on ... snadjdf god dad did food for sha dogs did she ask xls do do cj kg vn of FL go if at fuji it
 - 🌱 I’m currently learning ... ffchhb  do d had she sccf food dls sha cj hd and vns XXL fog go ah he g do it first if g ssg he